QuantEcon/MatchingMarkets.py/README.md

 # Market Generating

 It can be useful to try out a few settings on generators and visualize the output to see if the simuation is what you want.
-The current suite of generators is in `matchingmarkets/generators/basic` Currently we have:
+The current suite of generators is in [this file](https://github.com/QuantEcon/MatchingMarkets.py/blob/master/matchingmarkets/generators/basic.py).
+Currently we have:

-- Random assignment of one or multiple types
+- Random or deterministic assignment of one or multiple abstract types

 - Blood types (for organ transplants)